Suzy (record label): Competition

-Other major labels in the former Socialist Federal Republic of Yugoslavia were: PGP-RTB and Jugodisk from Belgrade, Jugoton from Zagreb, Diskoton, SarajevoDisk from Sarajevo, ZKP RTLJ and Helidon from Ljubljana and Maribor, respectively, Diskos from Aleksandrovac, and others.
+Other major labels in the former Socialist Federal Republic of Yugoslavia were: PGP-RTB and Jugodisk from Belgrade, Jugoton from Zagreb, Diskoton from Sarajevo, ZKP RTLJ from Ljubljana, Diskos from Aleksandrovac, and others.

 Logos

 From 1972, for this record label, there are three different logos.
 The first logo of the record label has been in use from 1972 to 1974, the second logo has been in use from 1974 to 1984, and the third and current logo is in use from 1984.